 What are Managed Apple IDs?

 As you likely know, an Apple ID is created by a person and used to authenticate and log into a device.
 It stores user settings that the device will recognize when that ID is used.
-These IDs are primarily created for personal use, but until recently were also used on company-owned devices.
-Managed Apple IDs are a type of Apple ID that are unique to your company and separate from Apple IDs employees create themselves.
+These IDs are primarily created for personal use, but until recently they were also used on company-owned devices.
+Managed Apple IDs are a type of Apple ID that are unique to your company and separate from the Apple IDs employees create themselves.